SilasMarvin/lsp-ai/README.md

 LSP-AI is an open source [language server](https://microsoft.github.io/language-server-protocol/) that serves as a backend for performing completion with large language models and soon other AI powered functionality.
 Because it is a language server, it works with any editor that has LSP support.

+**The goal of LSP-AI is to assist and empower software engineers by integrating with the tools they already know and love not replace software engineers**

 A short list of a few of the editors it works with:
 - VS Code
 - NeoVim